Stape

 Also available in

-Benefits of mapping a custom domain inside sGTMCopy link to this section
+Benefits of mapping a custom domain inside sGTM

 The essential benefit of server-side tagging lies in setting first-party cookies, though this isn't enabled by default.
 To leverage this capability, it's necessary to implement a custom domain in your server-side GTM.

-Since Chrome is the last browser that supports third-party cookies and will start phasing out of third-party cookies in 2024, now is the time to begin using first-party cookies instead of third parties.
+Since Chrome is the last browser that supports third-party cookies and will phase out cookies in early 2025, now is the time to begin using first-party cookies instead of third-party.

 The stability and longevity of cookies set by sGTM depend on how a custom domain is implemented.
 There are three types of custom domain configurations within sGTM.